Useful Benchmarks: Skills, Data, and Peer-to-Peer Learning for Farm Success

 Education

-Education of farmers will take place in two ways.
-First, participants in the benchmarking cohorts will receive training and support in collecting and understanding the financial information needed for sound decision-making.
-Vegetable farmers will meet in the winter with Franklin Egan and CISA staff to begin to complete the benchmarking data collection survey and for training in financial literacy and decision-making.
-This meeting will
+Education of farmers took place in two ways.
+First, participants in the benchmarking cohorts received training and support in collecting and understanding the financial information needed for sound decision-making.
+Vegetable farmers met online with CISA and Pasa staff to begin to complete the benchmarking data collection survey and for training in financial literacy and decision-making.
+We provided individualized follow up support to help farmers compile additional numbers and complete the survey.
+Getting surveys fully completed was more time-consuming for both CISA staff and for farmers than we had anticipated.

-Matt LeRoux’s work is focused on helping farmers to understand the costs and benefits of different marketing options for meat and to develop marketing plans that allow them to achieve profitability.
-In response to farmer requests, we will pair Matt’s training on assessing markets and prices with a training about how to track and analyze the costs of production to be conducted by Lee Menius from NC Choices.
-Matt will help farmers assess and understand the costs of marketing through different outlets, using the farmers’ calculated costs of production and the Cornell Meat Price and Yield Calculator to compare different options.
-In addition, Matt will provide training in marketing techniques that can help farmers succeed in market outlets that provide high enough prices to achieve profitability.
+Matt LeRoux’s work focuses on helping farmers to understand the costs and benefits of different marketing options for meat and to develop marketing plans that allow them to achieve profitability.
+In response to farmer requests, we paired Matt’s training on assessing markets and prices with a training about how to track and analyze the costs of production to be conducted by Lee Menius from NC Choices.
+Matt helped farmers assess and understand the costs of marketing through different outlets, using the farmers’ calculated costs of production and the Cornell Meat Price and Yield Calculator to compare different options.
+In addition, Matt provided training in marketing techniques that can help farmers succeed in market outlets that provide high enough prices to achieve profitability.
+Matt also offered a workshop on using data from point of sales systems to inform decision-making.

-In both cases, we will provide support and training in understanding financial information that can be used to analyze and improve farm businesses, with a focus on using this information to support sound decision-making, and opportunities for networking and peer-to-peer learning.
+For both meat and vegetable producers, we provided support and training in understanding financial information that can be used to analyze and improve farm businesses, with a focus on using this information to support sound decision-making, and opportunities for networking and peer-to-peer learning.

 Milestones